-Prerequisite: CULN 120 with a grade of C or better or instructor approval.
+Prerequisites: CULN 120 with a grade of C or better or instructor consent Program: Culinary Arts

-CULN 240 Garde Manger II (3)
+CULN 241: Garde Manger II

-Building upon the fundamental knowledge of cold food preparation, this course covers the preparation of pates, terrines, galantines, canapés, hot and cold hors d'oeuvres, appetizers, mousses and gelatins.
-Also covered are the techniques of cold food decoration, cold platter design and presentation and the design and planning of appetizer buffets.
+Building upon the fundamental knowledge of cold food preparation, this course covers the preparation of pates, terrines, galantines, canapés, hot and cold hors d'oeuvres. appetizers, mousses, and gelatins.
+Also covered are the techniques of cold food decoration, cold platter design and presentation, and the design and planning of buffets.(Formerly CULN 240)

-Prerequisites: CULN 120 and CULN 125 with a grade of C or better or instructor consent.
+Prerequisites: CULN 120 and CULN 125 with a grade of C or better or instructor consent Program: Culinary Arts

-CULN 269 Culinary Special Events (3)
+CULN 269: Culinary Special Events

-Students participate as professionals in community and college sponsored culinary events.
-As part of interactive management teams, students will also plan, market, organize and produce special culinary themed events in the College's "The Pearl" restaurant.
+Students participate as professionals in community and college-sponsored culinary events.
+As part of interactive management teams, students will also plan, market, organize and produce a special culinary-themed event in the College's "The Pearl" restaurant.